 Kinesiology Education and Training Requirements

-Kinesiology is the science of movement - particularly human movement - and the study of body mechanics, function and performance.
-Sometimes it is referred to as biomechanics.
+Kinesiology is the science of human movement and the study of body mechanics, function and performance.
 It is less a career than a conceptual framework with applications in athletic competition, health maintenance, rehabilitation or any work with a physiological basis.
+Kinesiology degree programs vary in level and concentration.
+Many programs include opportunities for students to gain field experience in hospitals, clinics and fitness clubs.
+Graduates of these programs generally seek additional certification or education in a more career-specific field.

 Related to Kinesiology Studies